Continuous Audio Language Models: Experiments and results

 \looseness=-1 \textbf{Model:} Our music CALM builds on the MusicGen Medium backbone, a 1.35B parameter Transformer (see Sec.~\ref{sec:appendix_hyperarameters} for all the hyperparameters).
 We compare our method against: (1) Two discrete models using 32 and 16 RVQ codecs, each employing the same 1.35B backbone and a RQ-transformer for parallel codes prediction; (2) a MusicGen Medium variant trained with EnCodec without textual conditioning, using the same backbone and a delay pattern for codebook interleaving.
 Both MusicGen Medium and EnCodec models were trained on our dataset.

 \looseness=-1 \textbf{Results and Ablation:} In Tab.~\ref{tab:music_results}, we report both objective metrics and the results of a human evaluation study for the task of music continuation, conditioned on a 3-second prompt.
 We compute the speed-up compared to the RQ-Transformer 32 RVQ, the Fréchet Audio Distance (FAD) which is the distance between Gaussian distributions fitted on VGG-obtained embeddings of the real and generated samples.
 We compute it on 4,000 model-generated continuations from the test set.
 The Acoustic Quality is a MOS score between 1 and 5.
 The Enjoyment metric is an Elo score (see Sec.~\ref{sec:human_evals}), computed by making human rater choose their favorite music out of generated pairs with the same 3s prompt.
-The evaluation protocol uses the same amount of annotators and examples as the speech study.
 We observe that CALM with consistency outperforms the 32 RVQ RQ-Transformer baseline on computed and human metrics while being $\times1.9$ to $\times2.2$ times faster for the overall speedup.
 While the RQ-Transformer takes $57.7\%$ of the inference time for the baseline, the consistency head only takes $6.6\%$ to $20.1\%$.
 As well, we train a CALM model with a TrigFlow head instead of consistency and it outperforms all the models but to the price of a slow inference.

 \looseness=-1 An ablation study (Tab.~\ref{tab:ablation_fad}) on music CALM Consistency 4 steps shows the importance of each component.
 The experiments are run for 250K steps, which explains that the base model's FAD is worse than the one reported in Tab.~\ref{tab:music_results}.
 The final row that is the closest to the MAR framework (consistency replacing diffusion) fails to produce high-quality music.
 In Fig.~\ref{fig:head_batch_multiplier}, we show that the FAD decreases much faster over time when we train consistency CALM models with a bigger head batch multiplier.
 All evaluations are done with 4 steps of consistency.
 We keep the value of 8 for all of our experiments as a higher value would lead to out of memory issues at training time.